BQcybersec/-UofM-VIRT-CYBER-12-2021/Project 1 ELK Stack/README.md

 - My workstations public IP Is the only whitelisted IP with access permission to the Jump-Box.

-  -Machines within the network can only be accessed by the Jump-Box.
+- Machines within the network can only be accessed by the Jump-Box.

--Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?

   -Access to the ELK virtual machine is done through the Jump box.